mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

 Also, whereas we take values from **cont1** and **cont2** containers, we modify XML files with requests inside **contrail-tools** container.

-Afterwards values can be copied into requests stored in **set_cont1_br_nh_req.xml** and **set_cont2_br_nh_req.xml** files in **contrail-tools** container.
+The obtained values can be copied into requests stored in **set_cont1_br_nh_req.xml** and **set_cont2_br_nh_req.xml** files in **contrail-tools** container.
 Then we run these requests in order to add nexthops into vRouter Forwarder (**contrail-tools** container):